 Please refer to the full guideline for the full recommendations on assessment and management of severe asthma.

 British Thoracic Society (BTS), Scottish Intercollegiate Guidelines Network (SIGN) British guideline on the management of asthma.
 Edinburgh: SIGN; July 2019.
 (SIGN publication no. 158).
-Available from: www.sign.ac.uk/sign-158-british-guideline-on-the-management-of-asthma.html.
+Available at: www.sign.ac.uk/media/1048/sign158.pdf.
 The copyright of Scottish Intercollegiate Guidelines Network (SIGN) guidelines is retained by SIGN.
 Subject to Copyright Statement (see www.sign.ac.uk/copyright-statement.html)

 All SIGN guidelines are subject to regular review and may be updated or withdrawn.
 SIGN accepts no responsibility for the use of its content in this product/publication.